This has included Keynote talks for Conferences, teacher training days (including for Numicon), and lectures and shows for all ages.

 Here’s where we have worked so far:

-International consultancy fees are £850 per day outside the UK, both plus accommodation and travel expenses.
-(INSET days are differently costed; please contact us for details.)
+International consultancy fees for single schools where up to 30 staff require training are £850 per day outside the UK, both plus accommodation and travel expenses.
+If other schools are attending we operate a sliding scale making it more cost-effective:

 2. Return flight costs between London and the destination airport.
 Some schools prefer to book these themselves, in which case they will obviously not be invoiced.